intersel/Blapy/README.md

 All the demos found in the demos directory can be tested there : [http://www.intersel.net/demos/intersel/Blapy/demos/](http://www.intersel.net/demos/intersel/Blapy/demos/)

+We invite you to have a deep look in the code source of the demos as they use quite every possible features and configurations available in Blapy as they are used to test the library.

 # Who may need it?
 Everyone using a CMS that generates web pages from a server and would like to transform his website to a client application-like website, ie that does not reload each page during the user navigation but only the needed blocks within the page.